Monday, July 3, 2017

 Tales of fairyland have since been largely sanitized in terms of the nature of the inhabitants of the realm but, concerning early fantasy fiction, the myths of the little people were frequently used to evoke awe and fear of illimitable nature and of passages beyond the veil of reality.
 Notable examples of such fiction include “The Child That Went With the Fairies” (1870) by Joseph Sheridan LeFanu, the works of Arthur Machen, particularly “The Red Hand” (1895), “The Shining Pyramid” (1895), and “Novel of the Black Seal” (1895), and a story by E.F.
 Benson, author of the story which inspired the second season Twilight Zone episode “Twenty-Two,” who approached the subject of the little people with “Between the Lights” (1912).
 Benson was an author who, like Charles Beaumont, frequently utilized dreams and dream imagery to accomplish his effects and his supernatural fiction will appeal to fans of the series.
 In many such stories, a diminutive race of Neolithic, malevolent humanoids are purported to still exist in secluded, forgotten places, ready to attack the unwary traveler who strays beyond the edges of civilization.

-The theme continued to be explored with the rise and proliferation of horror, fantasy, and science fiction pulp magazines in America (see Theodore Sturgeon's "Cargo," from Unknown, November, 1940, Robert E. Howard's "The Little People," a posthumously published story inspired by Machen's "The Shining Pyramid," and the illustration on the sidebar as representative of the theme in fantasy, horror, and science fiction as it evolved during this period).
-Of course, we continue to see tales of fairyland in literature, films, and television of today, yet only occasionally offered in the same tone of awe and terror of the classic treatment.
+The theme continued to be explored with the rise and proliferation of horror, fantasy, and science fiction magazines (see Theodore Sturgeon's "Cargo," from Unknown, November, 1940, or "Microcosmic God," from the April, 1941 issue of Astounding, Manly Wade Wellman's tales of the "Shonokins," Robert E. Howard's "The Little People," a posthumously published story inspired by Machen's "The Shining Pyramid," Chad Oliver's "Transformer," from the November, 1954 issue of The Magazine of Fantasy and Science Fiction, and the illustration on the right as just a small representative sampling of the theme in fantasy, horror, and science fiction during this period).
+Of course, we continue to see tales of fairyland or of miniaturization via (mad) science in literature, films, and television of today, yet only occasionally offered in the same tone of awe and terror as the classic treatment of the theme.

 An amusing and informative volume on the subject of the little people in myth and folklore is A Field Guide to the Little People by Nancy Arrowsmith with George Moorse (Farrar, Straus & Giroux, 1977).